Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Crystal structure

-Due to the stacking into a staircase of bi-ribbons, Mo4 and Mo5 differ from respectively Mo1 and Mo2 by having \emph{no }neighbor belonging to the next bi-ribbon, i.e. they have only \emph{one} octahedral Mo neighbor along $z.$
+Due to the stacking (\ref{ac}) into a staircase of bi-ribbons, Mo4 differs from Mo1, and Mo5 differs from Mo2, in having \emph{no }neighbor belonging to the next bi-ribbon, i.e., they have only \emph{one} octahedral Mo neighbor along $z.$ As seen in Charts (\ref{ac}) and (\ref{xy}), Mo1 has six, Mo4 five, Mo2 four, and Mo5 three nearest Mo neighbors which are octahedrally coordinated with oxygen.

-It may be noted that the sequence along the vertical, almost straight lines along $\mathbf{z}$ is: (MO6) - Mo5 - MO2 - Mo1 - MO4 - (Mo3) and that Li, which is not shown in FIG. \ref{FIG1}, intercalates between the Mo$_{3}$O$ _{4}$ tetrahedron and the MO$_{3}$O$_{4}$ tetrahedron right above it \cite {Onoda1987}.

-The midpoint between Mo1 and a nearest MO1 in the same bi-ribbon is a center of inversion.
-The planes perpendicular to $\mathbf{b}$ containing Mo1 and Mo5, as well as those containing Mo4 and Mo2, are mirror planes.